 The Education and Training Act 2020 requires schools considering moving to cohort entry to consult with their communities.
 Consultation must include school staff, current and prospective parents, and local ECE services.

-Consultation is a chance to ensure cohort entry is right for your school and community.
-ERO asked schools to share their consultation experiences and advice.
+Consultation is a chance to ensure cohort entry is right for your community.
+ERO asked schools about their consultation experiences.
+They shared the following advice.

 Be clear on what you want to achieve